DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 To start collecting Oracle telemetry, first install the Datadog Agent [install the Datadog Agent][3].

-Agent need not to run on the same server or even the platform as the monitored databases.
+The Agent does not need to run on the same server nor the same platform as the monitored databases.

 Install the version mentioned in ##latest-agent-version because it contains all the currently implemented Oracle monitoring features and bug fixes.